100 Summer Activities for Kids: Boredom Be Gone!

 63. Draw a city on a huge piece of paper

-64. Create your own unique recipe
+64. Create a unique recipe

 65. Build something with dad